packetdima/OpenCybersecurity/README.md

 <li>An anti-virus sofrware analyzes data about memory and processes in the operating system and compares them with a database of known viruses (signatures).
 <li>The network firewall parses the packet headers and compares them to a database called access-list or network policy.
 <li>Transactional fraud monitoring systems analyze each transaction using a rule base, desicion tree or more sophisticated databasesd, which can be obtained using AI or mathematical statistics algorithms.
-<li>Secure software development lifecycle <mark>SDLC</mark> systems scan source code and compare it with the database of known software vulnerabilities.
+<li>Secure software development lifecycle **SDLC** systems scan source code and compare it with the database of known software vulnerabilities.
 <li>Data leakage prevention systems ^^DLP^^ scan content of emails, files and etc and compare it with the database (rule-based systems) or compare with more sophisticated database, which is created using AI and mathemetical statistics algorithms.
 <li>Web proxy systems also analyze packet content and search for known vulnerabilties and can block access from corporate network to Dropbox etc. Web prpxy can have 2nd function - analyze repuration of destination site, which is done by comparion of each session to repuration database.
 <li>Antispam has a database, which is built using mathematical statistics algothims.
 Antispam can have also domain-reputaion database.
 Threrefore antispam system scans each email and it's header against these databases.